- Princes Street, Auckland Central

 Chris Booth's impressive Gateway sculpture stands at the top of Victoria Street East and is composed of basalt boulders gifted by the Ngati Kura people of Matauri Bay in Northland.
 It was formally presented to the city in April 1990.

 A landscaped extension of Albert Park containing seats and a fountain lies amongst the row of historic houses on Princes Street opposite the university.
 Four early merchants' houses have been preserved, and most are occupied by commercial tenants and university offices.
-At the northern end of the row lies the old Jewish Synagogue that now houses the National Bank.
+At the northern end of the row lies the old Jewish Synagogue.

 The group of oak trees that stands near the band rotunda replaced a stand of oaks originally planted in 1908 to commemorate the visit of the United States Navy's Great White Fleet.
 Each tree honoured one of the 16 battleships in the fleet.